 Anyway, Home Alone we still love you, but we just have some questions that need some answers, but unfortunately John Hughes, the writer and producer of the film has sadly passed on and Director Chris Columbus isn’t picking up his phone!

 So let’s ask those questions…

-The biggest thing that bothers me is… Why doesn’t the McCallister’s mansion or any the other houses on the street have intruder alarms fitted?
-The only line of defense these rich assholes seem to have are timed Christmas lights and locks which even the Wet Bandits have figured out.
+The biggest thing that bothers me is… Why doesn’t the McCallister’s mansion or any the other houses on the street have home security systems fitted?
+The only line of defence these rich assholes seem to have are timed Christmas lights and locks which even the Wet Bandits have figured out.